Why do we mislead workers about the dangers they face?

 2 A protective device rated for 6kA will protect you from a 36kA hazard for 1 sec.

-Closing Date August 19th 2018.
+NOW CLOSED: Closing Date August 19th 2018.
 See competition Terms & Conditions